tsucarol/api-test-ebac-shop/README.md

-# Testes API EBAC Shop
+#  API Tests EBAC Shop
-Este é o repositório do teste automatizado da API de cupons. <br />
+This is the repository for the automated tests of the coupon API. <br />

-A documentação da API você encontra [AQUI](http://lojaebac.ebaconline.art.br/rest-api/docs/#/)
+You'll find the API documentation [HERE](http://lojaebac.ebaconline.art.br/rest-api/docs/#/)

-> Os testes foram escritos com a ferramenta Cypress usando a linguagem JavaScript.
+> The tests were written with Cypress tool using JavaScript.

-## Executando os testes
+## Running tests
-### Primeiros passos
+### First steps
-1. Instale o node.
-Execute `npm install node`
+1. Install node.
+Run `npm install node`
-2. Execute o comando `npm install` para instalar as dependências
+2. Run `npm install` to install the dependencies

-### Executando os testes
+### Commands to run the tests
-- Para rodar os testes via terminal, execute `npm run cy:run`
+- To run the tests at the command prompt `npm run cy:run`
-- Para gerar o relatório usando Mocha, execute `npm run cy:report`
+- To generate the report using Mocha, run `npm run cy:report`